Configure environment

 Static Environment as a Fallback

-) as a fallback.
+Since cache is an optional service, this service defaulted to using a static environment(dev-0) as a fallback.
 This allows us to reuse existing environments instead of rebuilding everything from scratch when there are no changes.

 Check Template Variables